Skip to main content

 print(result)

-This patterns ensures that Ray always schedules the hello_world function to nodes in a worker group with the cpu-only label set to True.
+This pattern ensures that Ray always schedules the hello_world function to nodes in a worker group with the cpu-only label set to True.